rithmschool/coding-challenge/readme.md

 All query parameters are optional.
 If a query parameter is missing or the value is invalid, you should skip the related filter.

 All minimum and maximum fields should be inclusive (e.g. min_age=21&max_age=23 should return users with an age of 21, 22, or 23).

+### Frontend

+Your application should have a frontend that displays a form and allows a user to input the favorite color, distance, origin and min and max age.
+When the form is submitted, a map should render with markers for the location of the users found.